Skip to main content

 2. Call swap(USDC, USDT, amount, true)

-3. Receive USDT instantly (if reserves available) or join queue
+3. Protocol transfers USDT instantly (if supply is available) or adds user to queue

-• Queue for what you want (wait for deposits)
+• Queue for what's needed (wait for others to supply)

-• Receive DLRS instead (redeem later for any stablecoin)
+• Receive DLRS instead (use later within the protocol)

 • Revert the transaction (aggregator mode only)